 Our research goal is to integrate fundamental research in novel macromolecular structure and polymerization processes with the development of high performance macromolecules for advanced technologies.
-Our research platforms focus on the design, performance, and societal implications of novel biomaterials for the following global impact:
+Our research platforms focus on the design, performance, and societal implications of novel materials for the following:

-These three complementary platforms provide cutting-edge research opportunities and significant impact on global health, while also providing sufficient breadth for the alignment of universities and international organizations.
+These three complementary platforms provide cutting-edge research opportunities and significant impact on global issues, while also providing sufficient breadth for the alignment of universities and international organizations.
+For current information, go to the Student page to read more about ongoing projects.

 AREAS OF INTEREST